tc39/proposal-smart-pipelines/readme.md

 |> (h, i);
 // 🚫 Syntax Error:
 // A pipeline chain terminates
-// with a 2-ary pipeline body
+// with a 2-ary pipeline step
 // but must terminate with a
-// unary pipeline body.
+// unary pipeline step.
 ```
-It is an [early error][] for a pipeline head to end with an n-ary pipeline body,
+It is an [early error][] for a pipeline head to end with an n-ary pipeline step,
 where n > 1.
 Such a comma expression would almost certainly be an accidental
 mistake by the developer.